sqlfluff/sqlfluff/docs/source/index.rst

 ^^^^^^^^^^^^^^^

 To get started just install the package, make a sql file and then run sqlfluff and point it at the file.
+For more details or if you don't have python or pip already installed see :ref:`gettingstartedref`.

 .. code-block:: bash